Tuesday, October 30, 2007

 Within 24 hours we received an email confirming our time-slot.
 Fast, efficient and organized were our first thoughts of the contest.
 This proved to be true for the entire audition process.

 March 23, one o’clock in the afternoon is our check-in time.
 We arrive promptly, which is an amazing feat for Mary and me.
 We had ten minutes to take in our surroundings before being called to get in line along with 60 other hopefuls who also shared our time-slot.
 You could feel the energy and see the excitement in each participant’s face.
-One common thread bonded us together…. having a dream, passion and belief that our product is
+One common thread bonded us together…. having a dream, passion and belief that our product is the next big idea!
+We follow the QVC representative as if he is the pied piper.
+We make nervous small talk to everyone around us, showing off our purse, getting a sneak peek at our competition and exchanging business cards as we snake around making our way to a small room to be briefed on our final destination.
+The grand ballroom!

 We are instructed that the QVC judges are awaiting the next batch of inventors and our product will be judged based on its ability to be demonstrated, its level of broad appeal, and its creative and unique nature, as well as its meeting certain QVC legal requirements.
 We will all have 10 minutes to make an impression while being evaluated by a QVC representative.